MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check.md

 Optionally, `UserAuthenticationSecurityCheck` also provides **Remember Me** capabilities.

-This tutorial uses the example of Security Check asking for a username and password and uses the username to represent an authenticated user.
+This tutorial uses the example of a security check asking for a username and password and uses the username to represent an authenticated user.

 **Prerequisites:** Make sure to read the [Credentials Validation Security Check](../../credentials-validation/) tutorial.